Skip to content

 Small Brands Can Build Great Sunscreens

-News of the recent Australian SPF scandal challenged a common assumption: Should sunscreen be left only to major corporations?
+News of the recent Australian SPF scandal raised an important question: Should sunscreen be left only to major corporations?

 Smaller brands succeed by assembling the right team: skilled formulators, accredited testing labs, independent regulators, and trustworthy manufacturers.
 The most critical ingredient, though, is having in-house experience to guide and monitor every step.

 At burnd, this foundation is central to our process.
-Our founders are the scientists that first introduce transparent zinc oxide to sunscreen.
+Our founders are the scientists that first introduced transparent zinc oxide to the world.
 We work alongside leading formulators, toxicologists, regulatory specialists, and quality professionals.
-We manufacture in the US and audit our U.S. manufacturing partners in person to ensure they meet our standards.
+We manufacture in the US and screen our U.S. manufacturing partners to ensure they meet our standards.

 Producing a reliable sunscreen isn’t quick or cheap.
 Here’s what the process typically involves: